cubicibo/SUPer/README.md

  -a, --acqrate       Set the acquisition rate, lower values will compress the stream but lower quality. [int, 0-100, def: 100]
  -q, --qmode         Set the image quantization mode.
 [1: PIL+K-Means on fades, 2: K-Means, 3: PILIQ, def: 1] -n, --allow-normal  Flag to allow normal case object redefinition, can reduce the number of dropped events on complex animations.
  -t, --threads       Set the number of concurrent threads to use.
-Default is 1, maximum is 8.
+Default is 0 (autoselect), maximum is 8.
  -b, --bt            Set the target BT matrix [601, 709, 2020, def: 709]
  -p, --palette       Flag to always write the full palette (enforced for PES).
  -y, --yes           Flag to overwrite output file if it already exists.